 Our Grant and Sponsorship Programs: Supporting Community Efforts

-Each year, Blue Cross Blue Shield of Illinois (BCBSIL) supports communities throughout our state with grants and sponsorships.
+Each year, Blue Cross and Blue Shield of Illinois (BCBSIL) supports communities throughout our state with grants and sponsorships.
 We are proud of our community investments and value the very important work that organizations are doing to keep Illinoisans healthy.

 Community Investment at BCBSIL is divided into two areas: grants and sponsorships.
 When deciding to apply for either a grant or a sponsorship, please review the following information and feel welcome to contact us with questions.